shaloobanga/movie-theater/movie-theater/README.md

 # Instruction

 'mvn clean install' will build the application and run the tests.
+Please note you will have to do cd movie-theater after you clone before running 'mvn clean install'

 Application can be started using one of the following commands

 * ./mvnw spring-boot:run